anton-k/mig/README.md

 As it is defined in the servant.
 With it we would be able to use any monad.
 But I'm not sure how to achieve that.
 Help is appreciated, as it will make library even better!
-I guess it can be done with `MonadBaseControl` and if we turn to WAI function to:
+I guess it can be done with `MonadBaseControl` and if we turn the WAI function to:

 ```haskell
 toApplication :: MonadBaseControl m => Server m -> m Wai.Application